SergeyTeplyakov/Blog/_posts/2024-12-10-StackOverflow_vs_OutOfMemoryException.md

 ```

-This project uses [`Meziantou.Framework.Win32.Jobs`](https://www.nuget.org/packages/Meziantou.Framework.Win32.Jobs), an amazing project that can do a bunch of stuff, including using job objects from .NET.
+This code uses [`Meziantou.Framework.Win32.Jobs`](https://www.nuget.org/packages/Meziantou.Framework.Win32.Jobs), an amazing project that can do a bunch of stuff, including using job objects from .NET.

 And here is the output: